 For your safety, we will have an EMT at the start/finish area and emergency kits at each aid station.

-Numbers and goodie bags may be picked up from 5:30pm to 8:30pm on Friday, May 10 at Sports Basement in Campbell (Pruneyard shopping center: 1875 S Bascom Ave, Campbell, CA 95008).
-New this year: we will have a pasta feed thanks to our sponsors Sports Basement and Buca di Beppo.
-It's a great way to avoid the rush of race day to get your goodies and bib, get 10% off in the store, and meet other runners while carbo loading.
-Please respond to the Evite if you are joining the pasta feed.
+Numbers and goodie bags may be picked up from 5:30pm to 8:30pm on Friday, May 9 (location tbd).
+It's a great way to avoid the rush of race day to get your goodies and bib.
 Numbers can also be picked up at the starting area Saturday morning from 5:00 to 5:45am (50K/50M) and until 7:45am (25K).

 The parking lot at Mockingbird fills early on race day.
 THERE IS NO PARKING ON THE STREET ADJACENT TO THE MOCKINGBIRD PARKING LOT.
 Once the lot is full, cars will be directed to park on residential streets about 1/4 mile from the start area.
 It is about a 5-minute walk to the starting area from the residential parking area, so allow plenty of time in case you don’t get into the lot.